gram-blogposts/staging/_posts/2024-06-30-graphormer.md

 <!-- A naive solution would be to learn the encodings themselves.
 Another would be to perform some operation on the graph structure, such as a random walk, or components from the feature matrix.
 The intuition is to perform an operation on the graph to extract some “structural” information.  -->

 The authors propose a novel encoding called *Spatial Encoding*.
-Take as input a pair of nodes (analogous to tokens) and output a scalar value as a function of the shortest-path-distance (SPD) between the nodes.
+Take a pair of nodes (analogous to tokens) as input and output a scalar value as a function of the shortest path distance (SPD) between the nodes.
 This scalar value is then added to the element corresponding to the operation between the two nodes in the Query-Key product matrix.

 $$
 A_{ij} = \frac{(h_i W_Q)(h_j W_K)^T}{\sqrt{d}} + b_{\phi(v_i, v_j)}